 5. Search marketers ensure they are even more compliant with data and privacy

 2021’s massive iOS14 shift in how mobile users are tracked has brought this issue further to the forefront.
 Today’s brands are interested in complying with external regulations and setting the bar high for whenever and wherever they engage with online consumers.
-As a result, we have started to receive more requests from our clients about protecting their users to understand better and steward their data practices both within and outside their walls.
+As a result, we have received more requests from our clients about protecting their users to better understand and steward their data practices both within and outside their walls.

-We see this as a very positive trend that will continue in 2022.
+We see this as a very positive trend that will continue.
 A safer digital experience should pave the way for even more online consumer spending and benefit every company that does business via the web.

 6. First-party data as a true, competitive advantage in paid search